BooSandy1994/Textual-Content-Retrieval-from-Filled-in-Form-Images/README.md

 # Textual-Content-Retrieval-from-Filled-in-Form-Images
-Implementation of the paper published in Spinger, Singapore.
+Implementation of our paper published in Spinger, Singapore.
 This part implements the segregation of the printed texts from the handwritten texts.
 The code has been implemented in Matlab.

 # Files and What they do :
 1. otsu_sd_pl.m - calculate the otsu threshold of the printed and the handwritten